 ALSO READAseemanand acquitted in Ajmer blast case 2007 Ajmer Blast: Hearing adjourned till March 8 Ajmer blast verdict: Govt. should approach higher court, opines NCP Pak summons Indian Envoy over Aseemanand's acquittal in 2007 Ajmer blast case Ajmer blast case: Special court to hear complainant's opinion

+"RTI activists are intimidated, harassed, threatened and beaten.
+Many have even been killed.
 Even if this case had resulted in an acquittal, it still means the loss of time, effort and money.
 However, we will be challenging the conviction order in a higher court," he said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)